-Note that if the except clauses were reversed (with 'except B' first), it would have printed B, B, B - the first matching except clause is triggered.
+Note that if the except clauses were reversed (with except B first), it would have printed B, B, B - the first matching except clause is triggered.

-When an error message is printed for an unhandled exception which is a class, the class name is printed, then a colon and a space, and finally the instance converted to a string using the built-in function str().
+When an error message is printed for an unhandled exception, the exception's class name is printed, then a colon and a space, and finally the instance converted to a string using the built-in function str().